prototype99/RangedDPS/README.md

 200% Not Compatible With Combat Extended™
 Seriously, don't even ask.
 CE completely reworks ranged combat.
 A separate version would be need to be rewritten from the ground up to support CE

+## Translation Credits

+- Korean translation supplied by inbae on Steam

+Feel free to submit fanmade translations for your preferred language!
+Or corrections to existing translations, for that matter.

+## License Info
+RangedDPS is licensed under the MIT License, which can be found in full the LICENSE file.
+Fanmade translations are provided by their respective authors and are also licensed under the MIT License unless otherwise noted.